 - Extreme mood swings

-Someone who is experiencing these symptoms should look into bipolar disorder treatment options.
-Though there are medications to help alleviate symptoms and episodes associated with bipolar disorder, medication alone is usually not enough.
-It is a condition that needs to be managed over a lifetime.
-Effective bipolar disorder treatment requires expert psychotherapeutic approaches and appropriate medication.
+Someone who is experiencing these symptoms should look into a professional rehab for bipolar disorder that offers comprehensive care.
+Though there are medications to help alleviate symptoms and episodes associated with bipolar disorder, an individual’s bipolar disorder treatment plan should consist of a combination of modalities.

 Like most mental disorders, bipolar disorder is often linked to alcoholism and drug addiction.
 In fact, about 56% of people with bipolar disorder suffer from a substance use disorder at some point in their lifetime.2 There are several reasons for this trend.

 In many cases, mental health issues like bipolar disorder are genetic, just like a large portion of alcohol and drug addictions.
-Additionally, people struggling with the disorder experience with extreme levels of depression that often lead them to use drugs or alcohol as coping mechanisms.
-The same can be said during the extreme levels of euphoria as this high can lead to more impulsive behaviors and bad decision making associated with substance abuse.
+Additionally, people struggling with the disorder experience extreme levels of depression that often lead them to use drugs or alcohol as coping mechanisms.
+The same can be said during extreme levels of euphoria, as this high can lead to more impulsive behaviors and bad decision-making associated with substance abuse.

-Left untreated, bipolar disorder can cause a person great difficulties and inconveniences in their personal and professional lives.
-When combined with addiction, the results are destructive and can even be deadly.
+If left untreated, bipolar disorder can cause great difficulties and inconveniences in an individual’s personal and professional life.
 Unfortunately, many people don’t seek the help they need for either disease, allowing issues to spiral out of control until it is too late.

-To begin, our South Florida detox center will conduct a thorough psychiatric examination.
-We will then create a treatment plan for you or your loved one that addresses both problems.
-Patients may require an alcohol detox to start and then their treatment will focus on healing, education, and empowerment.
-We want to put our patients in the best position to achieve continued long-term success and allow them to safely reenter society and live free of fear from relapses.
+Based on the results of the client’s mental health evaluation, our treatment team then creates a treatment plan that focuses on the individual’s needs.
+For instance, patients with severe alcoholism and bipolar disorder may first require alcohol detox to address withdrawals and cravings so they can properly concentrate on their mental health.
+We want to put our patients in the best position to achieve continued long-term success and allow them to safely reenter society and live free of fear from both addiction and mental health relapses.

-If you or a loved one is struggling with bipolar disorder and substance abuse, our experienced and compassionate professionals want to help.
-Learn to manage your bipolar disorder in healthy and productive ways while also overcoming your addictions.
-Contact us to start claiming power over your conditions and to learn more about our Florida alcohol and drug rehab.
+If you or a loved one is struggling with bipolar disorder and/or substance abuse, our experienced and compassionate professionals want to help.
+Learn to manage your bipolar disorder in healthy ways and regain control over your life.